Sparsity and `Something Else': An Approach to Encrypted Image Folding: Conclusions

 \subsection{Acknowledgements}

 Support from EPSRC, UK, grant (EP$/$D062632$/$1) is acknowledged.
 We would like to thank Prof Tony Constatinides, from Imperial College, London, for the enjoyable discussions which inspired and further encouraged the application of Image Folding.
-The software for reproducing the example is available at \cite{webpage2}.
+The software for reproducing the example is available from \cite{webpage2}, in section EIFS.